Neighborhoods and housing

 The East Side of town (not to be confused with East Providence across the Seekonk River) is made up of a number of small neighborhoods.
 College Hill is home to both RISD and Brown University, and its main commercial strip, Thayer Street, has a range of dining and shopping options (Avon Cinema and Durk's BBQ among them).

 To the south of College Hill is the Fox Point neighborhood, with Wickenden Street and India Point Park at its base.
-You'll find great restaurants and shops on Wickenden as well, including Fellini's Pizzeria and Adler's Design Center & Hardware.
+You'll find great restaurants and shops on Wickenden as well, including The East End and Adler's Design Center & Hardware.
 India Point Park often hosts festivals and concerts and is the entrance to the well-loved East Bay Bike Path, which runs 14.5 miles along the Narragansett Bay to Bristol, RI.

 The Wayland neighborhood lies to the east of College Hill around Wayland Square, where you'll also find a variety of shops and restaurants (Eastside Marketplace, Red Stripe, Books on the Square) and a laundromat (most apartments in Providence are equipped with a washer/dryer in the basement, but it's always good to inquire).
 The Blackstone neighborhood lies a bit further to the east and its Lippitt Park is home to the Hope Street Farmers Market during the warmer months.